Unhandled Rejection (SyntaxError): Unexpected token < in JSON at position 0

 <, is a strong clue that the response was HTML instead of JSON.

-The root cause is that the server returned HTML.
+The root cause is that the server returned HTML or some other non-JSON string.
 Why would it do that?

 The server might return HTML instead of JSON for a bunch of reasons: